A SPOTLIGHT ON THE ISLAND OF HVAR

 Don’t miss the historic beauties here including the oldest public theatre in Europe, St Mark’s church and honey coloured piazzas.
 Take a look at some of our other favourite spots on the island:

 20 tiny islands and reefs just a quick boat ride from Hvar Town.
 Some are wooded, some have deserted coves and hidden beaches.
 Palmizana has a lovely pebble beach, a marina and a few restaurants.
-Jerolim has a popular naturist beach (the Gecko feels the blushes) and on Marinkovac head for the stunning Zdrilca Bay outside of July and August.
+Jerolim has a popular naturist beach for the brave and on Marinkovac head for the stunning Zdrilca Bay outside of July and August.
 Galesnik island is almost perfectly circular, the first island you see from Hvar Town.

 Stari Grad (meaning “old town”) was once the island’s capital, and – formerly known as Pharia or Pharos – it dates back to 384 BC.
 Visit the “Tvrdalj” palace-fortress once owned by poet Petar Hektorovic with its original fish pond.
 10 minutes from town is the UNESCO listed Stari Grad plain which shows agricultural planning from thousands of years ago.